 - Providing foot support when on a roof

 - Demolishing interior walls

 - Turning the gas off to a building

 - Pulling nails

 - Serving as an anchor in self-rescue from an upper floor

 - Removing fallen individuals

-These are only a few examples of scenarios in which a Halligan tool is used, however its application reaches to almost any instance in which puncturing, lifting, wedging, prying, twisting, or pounding.
+These are only a few examples of scenarios in which a Halligan tool is used, however, its application reaches to almost any instance in which puncturing, lifting, wedging, prying, twisting or pounding may be needed.